 Balance the strong kick of tequila with the sweet and tangy taste of the sangria.

-- In pitcher, stir together tomato juice, orange juice, lime juice, chili juice and onion.
+- In a pitcher, stir together tomato juice, orange juice, lime juice, brandy, wine, agave syrup, chili juice, and onion.
+Mix in your fruit slices and set aside or chill.

 - Pour sangrita into chili-dusted glasses.